schubergphilis/xs2a/doc/usecases/PIS_Specific_Errors.md

   ERRORS not implemented so far
  `REQUIRED_KID_MISSING`  - awaiting further information
- `EXECUTION_DATE_INVALID` - shall be done in separate task using AoP or Interceptor after clarification, currently is not a required field according PSD2 v1.0

  Payment Product related errors and their causes are same for all PIS endpoints:
   -------------